 fascinating anecdotes about and one-liners from the simple,

-movement.
-It has come down to us in two basic forms: the
+It has come down to us in three basic forms: the

 Alphabetical gathers the various stories and sayings under the names

 of prominent monks and arranges these according to the Greek

 alphabet.
 It contains some 1,000 sayings or brief narratives,

 grouped under the names of over 130 “abbas.”
 Appended to these